sims-lab/CapCruncher/docs/running_the_pipeline.rst

     analysis_optional:

         # Path to blacklisted regions bed file.
+Must be a four column named bed file.
-Must be named.
-Can supply any regions to be removed.
+        # Can supply any regions to be removed.
-        blacklist:
+        blacklist: PATH_TO_BLACKLIST

     deduplication:

-        # Turns on initial removal of identical reads
+        # Turns on initial removal of identical reads from fastq file
+        # Currently can only be True.
         pre-dedup: True

     hub:

         # Determines if hub is created or not.
+        # True|False
         create: False

         # Url/IP of server to host bigWigs